Benefits of 100% Electric

 California’s housing sector seems to be moving away from gas.
 Berkeley was the first city to ban natural gas hookups in new construction, and many are following suit.
 Why?
 The main reason is that gas systems create more pollution and carbon emission.
 The government is receiving letters of support from many massive corporations.
 Even PG&E is on board at this point, seeing that it will also save them money in construction costs.
 Gas lines require much more energy and effort to install.
 Instead of digging out the ground for these massive piping systems, they can utilize the power lines for all the home’s needs.

 The California Energy Commission updates energy efficiency regulations every three years.
 Title 24 codes determine commercial and residential construction protocol.
 It’s highly likely we will see the next 2022 code cycle reflect an aversion to gas.
 New buildings will soon be run by 100% electricity, with electric vehicle hookups.
-At BarrierEnergy we specialize in Title 24 inspections.
+At BarrierEnergy we specialize in Title 24 inspections and energy-efficient buildings.
 We keep up to date on all the upcoming code changes, so we can prepare you.
 Visit our website to learn how we can assist in your construction project.

 100% Electric Cities: